8 Apple Varieties That Make Us Love Fall—Plus Exactly How to Cook With Them

 This handy guide matches our favorite apple varieties, from Pink Lady to Honeycrisp, with flavor-packed recipes that showcase their unique charm.

 Types of Apples

-As the weather gets crisp and the crispness of apples signals the sweet, fleeting passage of fall, it's time to get cooking.
-You may find eight varieties of apples for sale in a good grocery store these days, and a dozen or more in a big farmers' market.
-All this means you have a bumpercrop of fruit to cook with--and apples are a great cooking fruit.
-We matched some favorite varieties to recipes designed to unlock the unique charm of each fruit.
+As the weather gets cool and the crispness of apples signals the sweet, fleeting passage of fall, it's time to get cooking.
+You'll likely find eight types of apples for sale in a good grocery store these days, and a dozen or more in a big farmers' market.
+Luckily, apples are a great cooking fruit.
+We matched some favorite apple varieties to recipes designed to unlock the flavor potential and personality of each one.

 Pink Lady Apple

 Crisp and tangy-sweet, the Pink Lady is very good for eating raw or baking.
 They also work wonderfully well in applesauce or purreed soups.

 A cross between a Jonathan and a Golden Delicious apple, this variety is crisp and sweet yet balanced with acidity.
 Jonagolds are good for both raw and cooked applications.